vmware-archive/clarity/_documentation/login-page.md

 To customize the login page, remove the elements you don't need, per your use case.
 For example, your app may require fewer fields.

-Use the provided, Clarity-themed login image.
-Future Clarity releases will provide additional image choices.

 #### Validation

 Validation occurs on submit.
 If the user enters an incorrect user name or password, a validation message appears below the password field.